G-Hong/G-Hong/README.md

 I build the 'brains' of intelligent machines.
 My goal is to become a **systems software engineer** specializing in **embedded systems**, **operating systems (OS/RTOS)**, and **performance optimization** for edge devices like **NVIDIA Jetson**.

-I'm currently a Research Assistant at PyBrain, developing a robot that grasps objects using natural language commands through VLA (Vision-Language-Action) models.
+I'm currently a Independent Researcher at PyBrain, developing a robot that grasps objects using natural language commands through VLA (Vision-Language-Action) models.
 Working with these heavy AI models on resource-constrained hardware exposed me to critical **latency and efficiency challenges**—problems that can't be solved at the application level alone.
-This experience revealed that the real bottleneck lies in the **system layer**: how the OS schedules tasks, how hardware resources are managed, and how real-time constraints are guaranteed.

-These challenges drive my decision to pursue an MSCS program starting Fall 2026, where I'll focus on operating systems and **hardware-software co-design (CODES)**.
 I'm actively seeking internship opportunities in systems software or embedded engineering for 2027.

 ## 🛠️ Tech Stack